sourcegraph/about/blogposts/announcing-sourcegraph-3.14.md

 </p>
 -->

-The Sourcegraph permissions syncing has gotten more sophisticated to better handle repository permissions at scale.
-Rather than updating a user’s permissions when they log in and potentially blocking them from seeing any search results, Sourcegraph now syncs these permissions opportunistically, and as part of a background service.
+Sourcegraph permissions syncing is now more sophisticated to better handle repository permissions at scale.
+Rather than updating a user’s permissions when they log in and potentially blocking them from seeing search results, Sourcegraph now syncs these permissions opportunistically, as part of a background service.
 Users are now able to see results from their search queries immediately.
 Currently, this improvement is supported for GitLab and Bitbucket Server, with GitHub and other code hosts coming soon.

 Enable this feature by adding `"permissions.backgroundSync": {"enabled": true}` in your site configuration settings.